ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/build.md

 ## GCC

-We are now able to build and run the application:
+We can now build and run the application:

 ```bash
 cmake -S src -B build